gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  CartMetaRequest | "Request body"

-Update cart meta like checkout_mode, gstin.
+Use this API to update cart meta like checkout_mode and gstin.

 *Success Response:*

-Cart meta updated successfully
+Returns a message indicating the success of cart meta updation as shown below.

 Schema: `CartMetaResponse`